akraino-edge-stack/iec/docs/release/installation/contiv-vpp_setup.rst

 Setting up for IEC type1
 ------------------------

-IEC type1 device is suitable for low power device.Now we choose `MACCHIATObin`_ board as the main hardware platform.
+IEC type1 device is suitable for low power device.
+Now we choose `MACCHIATObin`_ board as the main hardware platform.